AllenInstitute/GLIFS_ASC/README.md

-# GLIFR
+# Neuronal Heterogeneity Learned by Gradient Descent Improves Performance on Temporally Challenging Tasks
-Generalized-leaky-integrate-and-firing-rate (GLIFR) models
+This repository contains code for the models and analysis used in the paper, "Neuronal Heterogeneity Learned by Gradient Descent Improves Performance on Temporally Challenging Tasks."

-Goal: To create a rate-based neuronal model that incorporates after-spike currents, to connect these in networks, and to train the model on tasks, learning neuronal parameters (e.g., threshold, after-spike current related terms) in addition to synaptic weights.
+We develop a differentiable rate-based neuronal model that incorporates after-spike currents and term it the "generalized-leaky-integrate-and-firing-rate" model.
+We create networks using this model and train them on tasks, optimizing both neuronal parameters underlying intrinsic dynamics (e.g., threshold, membrane time constant) and synaptic weights.

 ## Structure of codebase:
 - main: contains all code